MicrosoftDocs/VBA-Docs/api/Excel.Application.FileValidationPivot.md

 ## Remarks

-Files that contain data caches that do not validate will be opened in a Protected View window.
+Files that contain data caches that don't validate will be opened in a Protected View window.
 If you set the **FileValidationPivot** property, that setting will remain in effect for the entire session that the application is open.